OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/code-window.md

 ## Keyboard shortcuts

-You can use the following shortcut keys to access commands in the Code window.
+Use the following shortcut keys to access commands in the Code window.

 |Description|Shortcut keys|
 |:-----|:-----|